slippy-idk/SIR-MODAL/README.md

 The repo contains a project that activley implements the SIR model in digital format.

 # Licensing
-Licensing can be found in LICENSE.md
+Licensing can be found in `LICENSE.md`

-# Archive Date
+# Archive History
 N/A.